How to Start Your Psychology Private Practice: A Checklist

 • Your marketing plan.

-• Goals for the first months, first year, and first 5 years.
-This enables you to track your progress and assess whether your plans are realistic as you hit various benchmarks.
+• Set goals for the first months, first year, and first five years.
+This will enable you to track your progress and assess whether your plans are realistic as you hit various benchmarks.

 • Funding options (e.g., your own personal savings, potential investors, loans).